aspnetzero/documents/docs/en/Deployment-Mvc-Core-Azure.md

 The details will be explained in the next lines.
 Here are the quick steps to publish the **Web.Mvc Application** to the Azure.

-- Run the `npm run create-bundles` to bundle and minify the js/css files
+- Run the `npm run build` to bundle and minify the js/css files
 - Run the migrations on the Azure
 - Configure the **.Web.Mvc/appsettings.production.json**
 - Publish the application to Azure

-### Run the `npm run create-bundles`
+### Run the `npm run build`

-Run the `npm run create-bundles` to bundle and minify the js/css files.
+Run the `npm run build` to bundle and minify the js/css files.

 ### Run Migrations on The Azure